deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures.md

-The default domain registry codebase comes with a `StaticPremiumListPricingEngine` that determines premium prices of domain labels (i.e. the part of the domain name without the TLD) by checking for their presence on a list of prices in Datastore. `registry_tool` is used to load and update these lists from flat text files.
+The default domain registry codebase comes with a `StaticPremiumListPricingEngine` that determines premium prices of domain labels (i.e. the part of the domain name without the TLD) by checking for their presence on a list of prices in Datastore. `nomulus` is used to load and update these lists from flat text files.
 The format of this list is simple: It is a newline-delimited CSV text file with each line containing the label and its price (including currency specifier in ISO-4217 format).
 As an example: